Codeusa/Borderless-Gaming/README.md

 Or you can select a game from the process list and click "add to favourites" to have it switched every time the game is run or detected as being active.

 #### Need help?
-contact me on my [blog](http://andrew.codeusa.net/ask) Feel free to contact me on my
+contact me on my [blog](http://andrew.codeusa.net/ask)

+or if you're suffering from crashes or bugs submit information [here](https://github.com/Codeusa/Borderless-Gaming/issues?state=open)

 ## Helping Borderless-Gaming